Petrol price rises, diesel goes down as government cuts fuel levy

 The maximum retail price of LPGas will decrease by 17 cents per kilogram nationally and by 20 cents per kilogram in the Western Cape.

-The minister of mineral and petroleum resources said the adjustments are influenced by international and local matters.
+The minister of mineral and petroleum resources said the adjustments are influenced by international and local factors.

 “International factors include the fact that South Africa imports both crude oil and finished products at a price set at the international level, including importation costs, e.g., shipping costs,” said Mantashe.